 The Statistics menu item allows to open the Statistics window, where the information on the operation of SpIDer Guard during the current session is displayed (the number of scanned, infected or suspicious objects, virus-like activities and actions taken).

-The Settings menu item gives access to the main part of the program parameters (for details, see SpIDer Guard Settings).
+The Settings menu item opens SpIDer Guard settings window (for details, see SpIDer Guard Settings).

 The Disable item allows to temporary disable program functions (for users with administrator rights only).